 Argo Blockchain Class Action Lawsuit Announced: Johnson Fistel Encourages Shareholders to Submit Their Information

-/EIN News/ -- SAN DIEGO, Jan.
-26, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP announces that a class action lawsuit has commenced on behalf of investors of Argo Blockchain plc (“Argo” or the “Company”) (OTC: ARBKF; ARBKL).
-The class action is on behalf of shareholders who purchased Argo: (i) American Depository Shares (“ADSs”) pursuant and/or traceable to the Offering Documents issued in connection with the Company’s initial public offering conducted on or about September 23, 2021 (the “IPO” or “Offering”); and/or (ii) Argo securities between September 23, 2021 and October 10, 2022, both dates inclusive (the “Class Period”).
+SAN DIEGO, Jan.
+26, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP announces that a class action lawsuit has commenced on behalf of investors of Argo Blockchain plc ("Argo" or the "Company") ARBKF ARBKL))).
+The class action is on behalf of shareholders who purchased Argo: (i) American Depository Shares ("ADSs") pursuant and/or traceable to the Offering Documents issued in connection with the Company's initial public offering conducted on or about September 23, 2021 (the "IPO" or "Offering"); and/or (ii) Argo securities between September 23, 2021 and October 10, 2022, both dates inclusive (the "Class Period").
 Investors are hereby notified that they have until March 27, 2023, to move the Court to serve as lead plaintiff in this action.

 What actions may I take at this time?
 If you suffered a loss and are interested in learning more about being a lead plaintiff, please contact Jim Baker (jimb@johnsonfistel.com) by email or phone at 619-814-4471.
 If emailing, please include a phone number.